Ica stones: Cabrera's collection

 The most widely known collection of Ica stones is that of the physician Javier Cabrera Darquea (1924–2001).
 According to Cabrera's own account, his interest in the stones was first triggered on 13 May 1966, when he was given one of the engraved stones as a birthday present by his friend Felix Llosa Romero.
 Possessing a keen interest in Peruvian prehistory, Cabrera identified the motif of the stone as a type of prehistoric fish.
 Cabrera never explained what particular fish species he believed the stone to depict or why he thought it was a prehistoric one.

 In order to expand his collection Cabrera reached out to the brothers Carlos and Pablo Soldi, collectors of pre-Inca Peruvian artifacts.
 The Soldis reportedly had a large collection of similar engraved stones, according to them found in the Ocucaje region, and sold 341 of them to Cabrera.
 The Soldis claimed to have begun collecting the engraved stones in 1961, when a large number of them were supposedly uncovered through a flood of the Ica River.

-Further stones were acquired by Cabrera through being purchased from the farmer Basilo Uschuya, who provided him with many thousands of them.
+Further stones were acquired by Cabrera through being purchased from the farmer Basilo Uchuya, who provided him with many thousands of them.
 In addition to his own set of acquired stones, Cabrera also kept a collection of similar stones supposedly found by his father, Bolivia Cabrera, at their plantation in the 1930s.
 By the late 1970s, Cabrera's collection contained over 11,000 engraved stones.
 While serving as a medical professional (including a tenure as the chief of the University of Lima's Department of Medicine) Cabrera initially kept his collection and interest a secret.
 By 1970 the stones and Cabrera's ideas concerning them were becoming well known.